ilu1234/faq-iluclient/README.md

 <h3 class="md-h3"><a href="#step-3" id="step-3" class="md-h-a md-a"></a>Step 7</h3>

 Press 💾 Save and on the next page, copy the URL from the address bar and give it to whoever requested the log.
-Wait for further instructions.
+Wait for further instruction.